heathermhargreaves/Day-16-mini-project-routing/README.md

   ]
 });
 ```
-* Note it's just filler data that we're going to use later.
+* Note: it's just filler data that we're going to use later.

 ###Step 4: Revamp index.html
 * What's nice about routing is that we can have certain parts of the page be static (it never changes), while other parts of the page are dynamic (changes) based on the URL.
 What we're going to do is have a side menu that will always stay the same no matter what page the user is on.
 Then, we'll use ```<ng-view></ng-view>``` which will be where our router kicks in.